História trágico-marítima: Volume II

 The História trágico-marítima was a popular success in Portugal, and numerous abridgements and summaries modernizing the language were produced for Portuguese schools.
 English translations of some of these accounts were published by Charles Ralph Boxer (1959, 1968).

+In the arts

+The Portuguese composer Fernando Lopes-Graça composed a work based on the text for baritone voice and orchestra in 1942.